odipar/spread/README.md

 Notice that the fulll (sub)trace of fib(4) is now replaced by its cryptographic hash (indicated by the `#` prefix).
 ###Memoizing traces
 A possibly more advantageous strategy is to reduce the memory footprint via (dynamic) memoization.
-Memoization is nothing more than keeping a map (or index) that maps function calls to traces, during evaluation.
+Memoization is nothing more than a special kind of index that maps function calls to traces, during evaluation.

 Memoization yields 2 major benefits: